Writings about Music

 Some other painters who have inspired compositions are Giorgio de Chirico and Paul Gauguin.
 Dark Yellow came from de Chirico's Ariadne, and Polynesian Woman was engendered by Gauguin's Two Tahitian Women.
 African sculptures made of wood inspired Night of Fire and Cameroon.
 All of this art was viewed at the Metropolitan Museum of Art on separate occasions.

-Getting back to ragamalas, in 2001, I was invited for breakfast by a professor of Indian art who is also a major collector.
-(We had originally met in 1999, while attending a lecture about ragamalas.)
-She shared with me that after her husband passed away, the only thing that gave her comfort was listening to one of my compositions over and over for several weeks.
+Getting back to ragamalas, in 2001, I was invited for breakfast at the Newsroom, across the street from The Ivy, by a professor of Indian art who is also a major collector, Catherine Glynn Benkaim.
+We had originally met in 1999 while attending a lecture about ragamalas at UCLA.
+She shared with me how when her husband passed away the only thing giving comfort was listening to one of my compositions over and over for several weeks.
 Originally inspired by bansuri artist, Hariprasad Chaurasia, I subsequently learned that the swaras I used for this composition were similar to an obscure South Indian raga, Nagamani, which translates to mean jeweled snake or cobra.

 - Michael Robinson, November 2015, Los Angeles